Capital punishment in Switzerland: Abolition (1937–1942)

 On 21 December 1937 the Federal Assembly of Switzerland adopted the first national criminal code.
 It abolished capital punishment, which had been provided for by several cantonal criminal codes.
 The new code was ratified by referendum on 3 July 1938 and entered into force on 1 January 1942.
 The last person to be sentenced to death by a civil court and executed was Hans Vollenweider, convicted of three murders and then executed on 18 October 1940 in Sarnen, Obwalden.
 Because of the impending abolition, Vollenweider's verdict – performed with a guillotine borrowed from Lucerne – was controversial.

-Swiss military law, however, still provided for the death penalty for treason and certain other military offenses such as desertion in the face of the enemy.
-During World War II, 30 people were sentenced to death, and 17 of these were executed before the end of the war.
+Swiss military law, however, still provided for capital punishment for treason and certain other military offenses such as desertion in the face of the enemy.
+During World War II, 33 people were sentenced to death for spying for Nazi Germany, 15 of them in absentia.
+Seventeen of those condemned were executed, all of them by firing squad.
+With the exception of one man from Liechtenstein (Alfred Quaderer), all of those executed were Swiss.
 This law was abolished by the Federal Assembly on 20 March 1992 after a parliamentary initiative by Massimo Pini of the Free Democratic Party of Switzerland.
-The 1999 Swiss Federal Constitution then banned the death penalty at the constitutional level.
+The 1999 Swiss Federal Constitution then banned capital punishment at the constitutional level.

 Re-introduction initiatives

+In 1979, National Council member Valentin Oehen from Swiss Democrats (DS) submitted a parliamentary initiative that would have introduced the death penalty for murder and terrorism involving hostage-taking.
+The National Council rejected this by 131 votes to 3.

 Two initiatives have so far been launched to amend the Constitution to provide for the reintroduction of capital punishment.
 The first, in 1985, would have made drug dealing punishable by death.
 It did not manage to collect the required 100,000 signatures for a binding national referendum.

-In August 2010, family members of a murder victim launched another constitutional amendment initiative to provide for capital punishment in cases of murder combined with sexual violence.
-The initiative quickly found itself at the center of public attention and was roundly rejected by political leaders; it was withdrawn a day after its official publication.
+In August 2010, the family members of a murder victim launched a new constitutional amendment initiative proposing the introduction of capital punishment in cases involving murder combined with sexual violence.
+The initiative quickly found itself at the centre of public attention and was roundly rejected by political leaders; it was withdrawn a day after its official publication.